miriam-agrawala/3D-Point-Cloud-Visualisation-with-DBSCAN-Clustering/README.md

 ### Background Knowledge
-The different parameters that can be changed to obtain the segmentation are: Floor/Ceiling Threshold, Wall Threshold, Voxel Size, Distance Threshold, Ransac N, Number of Iterations, Epsilon (eps) and Minimum Points.
+The different parameters that can be changed to obtain the segmentation are: Floor/Ceiling Threshold, Wall Threshold, Voxel Size, Distance Threshold, RANSAC N, Number of Iterations, Epsilon (eps) and Minimum Points.
 Adjusting each of these parameters has a different effect:

 **Floor/Ceiling Threshold:** Sets the threshold for identifying floor and ceiling surfaces.
 A higher value makes it more strict, while a lower value considers more points as part of the floor or ceiling.
 **Wall Treshold:** Sets the threshold for identifying wall surfaces.
 Increasing it makes the detection more strict, while decreasing it identifies more points as part of walls.